 This time, let’s tweet “There’s a Problem with Power Automate.”
 We’ll use a capital “P” for the word “problem” to see if our expression will work.

 Let’s now check the result.
 As we can see, the result is now true because the tweet contains the word “problem”.
 We’ve used a capital “P” but the result is still true as it was converted into lowercase.
 Our expression is now working properly.

 Since the result is true, it should now be added to our Trello board as a card.
-I made a mistake here because I should have changed the section to Issues instead of Twitter, but it’s fine for now.
+We made a mistake here because we should have changed the section to Issues instead of Twitter, but it’s fine for now.